reciprocalreviews/reciprocalapp/DESIGN.md

 - Derek logs into RR and proposes a TSE venue instance.
 - The RR stewards approve it
-- Derek adds a description of the venue and sees the default reviewer role with `yes` and `no` commitments, and finds them suitable.
+- Derek adds a description of the venue and sees the default reviewer role.
 - Amy updates the TSE website to point to the reviewer volunteer link and adjusts the email templates to include RR's email receiver.
 - Community member is looking for reviewing practice and finds the volunteer link, and agrees to volunteer for up to 1 paper at a time.
 - The Associate Editor, when trying to find reviewers, scans the list of volunteers, and finds the volunteer, and invites them through the journal's review platform.
 This adds the publication record to the reviewer's list.